MicrosoftDocs/VBA-Docs/api/Access.format.propertynumber.and.currency.md

 ## Remarks

-You can use the **DecimalPlaces** property to override the default number of decimal places for the predefined format specified for the **Format** property.
+Use the **DecimalPlaces** property to override the default number of decimal places for the predefined format specified for the **Format** property.

 The predefined currency and euro formats follow the settings in the regional settings of Windows.
 You can override these by entering your own currency format.